 Q: What happens if I enter the wrong password?

 A: After five failed login attempts your account is locked.
-To open it up again you need to call our helpdesk and provide the answers to the authetication questions.
+To open it up again you need to call our helpdesk and provide the answers to the authentication questions.

 Q: Which operating systems are supported?

 A: Alertsec supports Windows 7, 8, and Windows 10 (please see “System requirements” for latest update on support for versions).
-We also support Mac OS X. We do not support Linux or Home editions of Windows.
+We do not support Mac or Linux.